What is the Voiceflow API and how do you use it?

 Integration tab in the Voiceflow creator tool

-If this all makes sense and you're ready to get started, check out our code examples and in depth documentation!
+If this all makes sense, and you're ready to get started, check out our code examples and in depth documentation!
 This will describe all the specific types of requests and responses you might get.

 Building out

-Now everything so far in this article has been pretty abstract, but we wanted to give you a small taste of what you could do with the Voiceflow API.
+Everything so far in this article has been pretty abstract, but we wanted to give you a small taste of what you could do with the Voiceflow API.
 Here's a gallery of some of the integrations built by the team:

 Webchat